Repository logo

 2. Goethe University Frankfurt

-6. Quantifying the effect of molecular glues and interface residues on protein homodimer affinities by native mass spectrometry
+6. Quantifying protein homodimer affinities and the effect of molecular glues and interface residues using native mass spectrometry

 • Details